JDonnellyCodeInstitute/weather/README.md

 # World Wide Weather

-World Wide Weather is a simple web app that allows users to make API calls that feedback the temperature, condition, humidity, rainfall and wind-speed of a location of their choice.
-Points of importance will increase in size and display a title with extra information when the user hovers over them with their mouse, the user can also alternate between centigrade and farenheit, mph and km/h windspeed, as well as humidity and rainfall.
-Additionally the user can pan to a more data intensive table of potentially useful weather information.
+World Wide Weather is a simple web app that allows users to make API calls that provide feedback on the temperature, condition, humidity, rainfall and windspeed of a location of their choice.
+Points of importance will increase in size and display a title with extra information when the user hovers over them with their mouse, the user can also alternate between centigrade and fahrenheit, mph and km/h windspeed, as well as humidity and rainfall.
+Additionally, the user can pan to a more data-intensive table of potentially useful weather information.

 ![Responsive Mockup](assets/images/mock-up.png)